 Decertification basically means getting rid of a Union.
 It happens when a majority of employees no longer support the Union or don't want the Union to represent them.
 If you can prove this you can decertify the Union.
 But, there are a few rules you need to follow.

-Using our step-by-step instructions, you should be able to decertify your union.
+Using our step-by-step instructions, you should be able to apply to the Canada Industrial Relations Board to decertify your Union.
 If you need help, go to our Contacts pages and get in touch with someone listed there.
 By the way, others may call decertification "revocation of bargaining rights" or "termination of bargaining rights."